 Thomas Barbour was the Alexander Agassiz Professor of Zoology at Harvard.
 He had served a curator of the Harvard Museum of Comparative Zoology from 1911, and was named director of the museum in 1927.
 He undertook numerous zoological expeditions throughout the world on behalf of the museum.

-On October 21, 1920, Thomas Barbour transferred 278 Commonwealth into Rosamond Barbour’s name.
+On October 21, 1920, Thomas Barbour transferred 278 Clarendon into Rosamond Barbour’s name.

 Thomas Barbour died in January of 1946.
 Rosamond Barbour continued to live at 278 Clarendon until her death in 1954.